tmds/Tmds.Ssh/src/docfx/index.md

-`Tmds.Ssh` is a modern, managed .NET SSH client library for .NET.
+`Tmds.Ssh` is a modern, open-source SSH client library for .NET.

 ## Getting Started